GaneshArihanth/Sentiment-Analysis-BERT/README.md

 - **History Tracking**: Saving past analyses to a database.
 - **API Integration**: Allowing other developers to use this backend as a service.

+### Development Notebooks
+- **`modelcode.ipynb`**: The training ground.
+This notebook contains the code used to fine-tune the BERT model using the Amazon Polarity dataset.
+It covers data loading, tokenization, training loops, and evaluation metrics.
+- **`premodelaccess.ipynb`**: The testing ground.
+This notebook is used to load the saved model and run interactive predictions to verify its performance before deployment.

 ---

 ## ✨ Features